 Tonight you'll stay in Santa Cruz’ largest town, the small picturesque port of Puerto Ayora.
 Although it has the largest population in the Galapagos, Puerto Ayora is still a small, intimate place where you will find friendly local bars, shops, and restaurants, as well as places to stroll along the water´s edge.
 There is everything you need for a mellow night in the Galapagos.

 After a morning visit to the Charles Darwin Research Center, we transfer to Baltra for our return flight back to mainland Ecuador.
 Of course, if you’ve fallen in love with these ‘enchanted’ isles - many people do - you can decide to extend your stay for a few days.
 There’s lots of scuba diving and naturalist day trips you can take to explore some of the other fascinating Galapagos islands.

 Formerly the Red Mangrove Lodge, and located in Puerto Velasco Ibarra, the Lava Lodge is built entirely of pine wood from the mainland man made forests.
-This lodge is placed in front of the ocean on black lava surface.
-Ten independent small cabins each equiped with 1 twin size bed and a bunk bed can host up to 3 people each.
-Each cabin has its own bathroom, front porch, reading and shade area to allow you privacy and enjoyment of the outdoors as you observe the sea.
+This lodge is situated in front of the ocean, on a unique black lava surface.
+Ten independent small cabins are each equipped with one twin size bed and a bunk bed, which can host up to three people each.
+Each cabin has its own bathroom, front porch, reading and shaded area, to offer you privacy and enjoyment of the outdoors, as you observe the scenic sea views.